 Then assess the level of your current musical abilities.

 I will explain how my style of teaching can help you achieve your musical goals and what the benefits are that you may not have thought of yet.

-Bachelors of Music degree with double emphasis in classical and jazz from San Jose State University.
+Bachelors of Music degree with double emphasis in classical and jazz and Masters degree in classical performance from San Jose State University.

-Private lessons with a number of teachers including jazz musician and educator Warren Nunes and San Francisco Symphony musician Kathy Payne.
+Private lessons with a number of teachers including jazz musician and educator Warren Nunes and San Francisco Symphony musician Cathy Payne.

 Years of teaching learning how to help students of many backgrounds, levels, and personalities.

 I started teaching while still in high school at the request of family friends.

 I discovered I enjoyed teaching and had a natural nack for it.

 Grade school students who want to learn faster than possible in a large school group or just want help with their school ensemble music.